Verduttio/Polyomino-solver/README.md

 `(0,0) (0,1) (0,2) (1,2) (1,3) (2,3) (3,0) (3,1) (3,2) (3,3)`
 And these numbers are the representation of our polyomino and should be put into the inputFile.
 Coordinates structure: `(fst,snd)_(fst,snd)_...` where `_` is space.

+In a file called example.txt you can find simple input example and in a file called exampleASCII.txt you can find polyominoes from example.txt in ASCII art style.